 If you stop to think about it, you are not looking for an answer to the question, you are simply making an accusation, or expressing your dislike for a person’s behavior, with such a statement.

 If your partner or roommate always leave the seat up on the toilet, and one day, after years of asking them not to, you lash out with, “What’s your problem?”, they might simply answer, “I don’t have a problem, you do”.

 After all, the chances are they don’t appreciate finding the seat down most of the time.
 It’s all a matter of perspective.
-Addressing any personal issue with this unpopular phrase will only create more grief and will not motivate a person to change their ways or to stop doing whats bothering you.
+Addressing any personal issue with this unpopular phrase will only create more grief and will not motivate a person to change their ways or to stop doing what’s bothering them.

 When addressing children, whether you are a teacher or a parent, if the child repeatedly does not complete their homework, it is best to consider using phrases that will engage and motivate them to change their behavior patterns.

 Of course, you could try asking, what’s your problem, with a smile, and that in itself will change the delivery.
 What might have been perceived as an attack turns into an offer to help them with their problem.

 If a person is not feeling well, it is ill-advised to use this phrase, as it will come across as crass and insensitive.
 You might consider asking, what’s wrong, as opposed to, what’s your problem?